T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-When we choose to complete a task, the rewards of all remaining tasks are “hurt” or negatively affected.
-The amount of this hurt is directly proportional to how long the chosen task takes, because its duration is added to the completion times of all future tasks.
-To maximize the total reward, we must minimize this hurt, which is achieved by completing the shortest tasks first and the longest tasks last.
-We accomplish this by sorting the array by duration and keeping track of the time elapsed.
+In this problem, we must schedule tasks to maximize total reward, where each task gives a reward only if completed before its deadline.

+The intuitive greedy approach is to always prioritize tasks with the shortest durations first, because choosing a long task early delays all subsequent tasks and reduces their chances of meeting deadlines.
+By sorting tasks by duration and maintaining a timeline, we ensure we fit the maximum number of tasks in the shortest possible time.
+Whenever adding a new task would exceed its deadline, we can replace the longest task in our schedule with it if it has a smaller duration.
+Thus, the algorithm minimizes wasted time and maximizes the number of completed tasks for optimal total reward.

 \
 *Code :*